morganscafidi/FutureOfCoffee/README_JW.md

-elevtion model, cliamte data, current coffee map,
+elevtion model, cliamte data, current coffee distribution map,

+Methodology - Plot climate analysis maps similar to lab4.
+Combine muliple layers of climate analysis to produce where conditions will increase suitability and decrease suitability.

+Expected Outcomes - Most areas currently suitable for coffee growing will decrease suitability.
+Small areas of higher elevation and higher latitude with ideal temperature, sunshine, and rainfall conditions will increase in suitability.